 1985 BMW E23 745i 'RESTO-MOD'

 This is an epic build.
 The factory BMW 3.5l engine is being fully blueprinted with custom forged pistons, an upgraded camshaft grind, valve springs, retainers, fully ported cylinder head, a modified intake manifold which is ported with the exhaust manifold, balanced rotating assembly, ARP fasteners, and heavy-duty rocker arms.
 Engine management is a Autronic unit controlling 120lb injectors and individual coils.
-The turbocharger is a custom 70mm KKK hybrid.
+The turbo is a custom 70mm KKK hybrid.
 Intercooler is a custom-fabricated 4" thick core with 3" piping connecting to a billet 70mm throttle body.
-The exhaust system is a Stainless Steel 4" into dual 3" with a high-flow cat.
-A triple-disk clutch and a 6-speed manual transmission conversion transfer power to the rear tires.
+The exhaust system is a SS 4" into dual 3" with a high-flow cat.
+A triple-disk clutch and a 6-speed manual transmission conversion transfer power to the 10” wide rear tires.
+Like we said, epic.

 The engine of this particular 745i was running when it was parked in 2008 so it was a good platform for a high-output build.
 The blueprint for the engine was to take the BMW 3.5l block and cylinder head to the limits of what could be achieved with a factory crankshaft, connecting rods, and the factory manifolds with modifications.
 Essentially, this was to be a ‘hot-rod’ BMW 6-cylinder turbo sedan, not a track car.
 Or you could call this the ultimate sleeper.
 Who would expect a 1980’s 7-Series 4-door to lay out the kind of power that Toyota Supras have been known to boast?